 Autophagy also plays a crucial role in slowing aging and increasing longevity.
 Research identifies fasting as one of the most potent stimulants of autophagy; hence a short term water fast or regular intermittent fasting may help reap the benefits of autophagy.

 Although water fasting can provide a lot of health benefits, it’s strictly not recommended to do it for more than 72 hours without medical supervision.
 Here are some side effects and risks associated with water fasting.

 A 2018 study conducted on ten volunteers found that high-density lipoprotein (HDL) cholesterol was reduced after ten days of water fasting .
-HDL is known as the “good cholesterol” because of its anti-atherogenic properties.
-Cardiovascular diseases are often associated with reduced level of HDL cholesterol, especially in people with diabetes .
+HDL is known as the “good cholesterol” because of its anti-atherogenic properties, that is, it limits the build-up of plaque in blood vessel walls.
+Cardiovascular diseases are often associated with reduced levels of HDL cholesterol, especially in people with diabetes .

 Research states that the increase is caused by increased production, decreased excretion or a combination of both.
 The kidney is in charge of getting rid of waste products such as uric acid via urine, but if the production is higher than the excretion, it means the kidney’s function has been affected.

 The study above confirms it in their findings that renal function was slightly decreased after fasting.
 So you can see why it will be a bad idea for those who’re already diagnosed with kidney disorders.

 Drinking only plain water for an extended period means you’ll be lacking the vitamins and minerals that are crucial for your body.
 You’ll be losing a lot of sodium, magnesium, and potassium which can have its own set of symptoms.

 Some of the symptoms from lack of electrolytes include: